A Special Event | An Environmental Breakthrough for Texas

 Robin Ratliff Shivers (*) worked tirelessly on this event, securing sponsorships as noted earlier in this article.
 It was hard work, but she was determined and effective.
 For an overview about Austin’s “Steel Bluebonnet,” follow the link.
 Few are aware of the key role Robin played in this event.
 Austin owes her a debt of gratitude.

-Materials featured in the slideshow at the top of this page will be available to researchers at the Austin History Center at the end of February, 2020.
+Materials featured in the slideshow at the top of this page are now available to researchers at the Austin History Center (2020).